 Corporate Governance Statement

-From 28th September 2018, as an AIM company, the Company will maintain on its website, details of its recognised corporate governance code, how the Company complies with this code and an explanation of any departure from the code.
+The Company will maintain on its website, details of its recognised corporate governance code, how the Company complies with this code and an explanation of any departure from the code.
 The information will be reviewed at least annually by the Board and the website will be updated to include the date on which the information was last reviewed.
 Going forward, this is likely to be reviewed at the same time as the Annual Report and Accounts are prepared.

 The Board is aware that the “tone from the top” and the culture set by the Board will greatly impact all aspects of the Company as a whole and the way that employees behave.
 Accordingly, part of the Company’s activities is centred upon fostering an open and respectful dialogue with employees, customers, advisors and other stakeholders to underpin this importance, and regularly re-emphasise the importance of this from the Board.

 20 February, 2020

 The QCA Code sets out 10 principles that should be applied.
 These are listed below together with a short explanation of how the Company applies each of the principles: